lessthan3/dobi/README.md

 ```

 ### Versioning
-LessThan3 packages should be versioned as "major.minor.path".
+LessThan3 packages should be versioned as "major.minor.patch".
 Dependencies right
 now must define an exact version, but we'll moved towards the npm model in the
 future and it's good practice.